Writer and editor

 Step 3: May 17

 Indoor entertainment.
-Calling all curators, box office workers and play centre supervisors— museums, cinemas and children’s play areas are set to reopen now.
+Calling all curators, box office workers, and play center supervisors— museums, cinemas, and children’s play areas are set to reopen now.

 Hotels, hostels and B&Bs.
 These can all open for business, which means everyone from porters to reception staff in the hospitality industry will return to work.

 Some large events.
-It’s been a long haul for actors, musicians and all of those who work in the arts.
-This is their moment as theatre and concert performances as well as sports events can start back up again.
+It’s been a long haul for actors, musicians, and all of those who work in the arts.
+This is their moment as theater and concert performances as well as sports events can start back up again.

 Step 4: June 21